 An example of good value centred design is www.graze.com.
-This company produces healthy snacks which are then sent out to their subscribers’ work or home addresses for a small fee per box.
+This company produces healthy snacks which are then sent out to their subscribers’ for a small fee per box.
 On the front page of their website you are presented with a clean design featuring a large eye catching green button that is so tempting to click that you are almost duty bound to try the service out and get your first box for half the usual price.

 Large interactive product images

 The product to the right has been carefully selected to contain many different colours not seen elsewhere on the page.
 This entourage of oranges, yellows and delicious brown chocolatey colours cannot be ignored by even the strongest willed.
 At the same time, this is surrounded by short, snappy statements describing what you will receive if you sign up.
 Notably, these statements are no longer than 6-10 words each so that a simple glance can absorb all the information on offer.
 Even more importantly, as the mouse passes over these statements, they move very slightly.
 It is this sort of simple interactivity that empowers the website and retains the viewer’s attention whilst the interaction entertains.

 Below the sign up button, there is an invitation to watch the TV advert.
 It is important that this is not the first point of interaction that you use to capture the attention of your visitors because, mostly thanks to websites of the late 90s, viewers of your site will run a mile faster than Usain Bolt if greeted by a video upon arrival.
 Instead, correctly used here, the video should be your opportunity to tell people more if they ask for it, and never without their consent.